daniel-araujo/proctal/README.md

 - Searching for values in memory
 - Repeatedly writing a value to memory fast so as to make it seem like it's never changing
 - Freezing program execution
-- Detecting reads, writes and execution of memory addresses in main thread
+- Watching for instructions that read, write and execute memory
 - Disassembling instructions from any memory location
 - Assembling instructions to be written to any memory location
 - Allocating and deallocating readable/writable/executable memory blocks